StaticGenie/StaticGenie/data/pages/docs/advanced/creating-a-service.md

 # What is a service provider

 A service provides capabilities mostly for plugins to use.
 Services are instantiated once by the framework and that same instance shared across all plugins.
-Services are access via interfaces to allow them to be switched out for different implementations.
+Services are accessed via interfaces to allow them to be switched out for different implementations.

 ## Example service providers